cujojs/rest/docs/mime.md

 <a name="mime-converters"></a>
 ## MIME Converters

-Serveral common MIME types are supported out of the box including:
+Several common MIME types are supported out of the box including:

 - text/plain
 - application/hal+json